SchlenkR/FsHttp/README.md

 Using FsHttp in F# interactive, you should load the 'FsHttp.fsx' instead of referencing the dll directly.
 This will enable pretty printing of a response in the FSI output.

 For using the JSON and testing functions, reference the FSharp.Data, NUnit and FSUnit libraries.
-Have a look at the setup shown in the **FsHttp.DevTest** folder for an example.
+Have a look at the setup shown in the **Tests\IntegrationTests.fs** folder for an example.

 ```fsharp
 #r @".\packages\fsharp.data\lib\net45\FSharp.Data.dll"